Atlantic Health Strategies

 Where Oklahoma Licensure Connects to the Broader Compliance Picture

 Oklahoma certification does not exist in isolation.
 The demand is real.
-Per the 2024 National Survey on Drug Use and Health released by SAMHSA, among people 12 or older, 16.8% (or 48.4 million people) had a past-year substance use disorder.
-SAMHSA also reported that 80% of people who needed treatment for a substance use disorder in 2024 did not get treatment.
-And 23.4% of adults (about 61.5 million people) experienced any mental illness in the past year.
-Programs that open clean and operate clean get to serve that population.
-Programs that do not, do not.
+Per SAMHSA’s 2024 National Survey on Drug Use and Health, released July 28, 2025, among people 12 or older, 16.8% (or 48.4 million people) had a past-year substance use disorder (SUD), and the percentage of people 12 or older with a drug use disorder in the past year increased from 8.7% in 2021 to 9.8% in 2024.
+SAMHSA also reported that among people aged 12 or older in 2024 who were classified as needing substance use treatment in the past year, about 1 in 5 (19.3% or 10.2 million people) received substance use treatment.
+On mental health, in 2024, 23.4% of adults (or 61.5 million people) had AMI in the past year.

-Operators at AHS have watched founders win an Oklahoma certification and then sit on zero census for four months because payer contracting was not started in parallel.
+If you are running a multi-state platform, your Oklahoma file needs to talk to your payer credentialing strategy, your Joint Commission or CARF accreditation timeline, and your HIPAA and 42 CFR Part 2 posture.
+Our team has watched founders win an Oklahoma certification and then sit on zero census for four months because payer contracting was not started in parallel.
 At a 24-bed residential program billing a blended rate of $700 per patient day, four months of zero census is roughly $2 million in revenue that walked out the door.

 If you are working an Oklahoma project, or weighing Oklahoma against Virginia or Florida for your next site, that conversation is more useful in person than it is in a pitch deck.